-Is an official camp of the Cradle of Liberty Council, Boy Scouts of America.
-It is operated for the benefit of registered Scouts and Scouters in accordance with all standards of Scout Camping.
+Is an official camp of the Cradle of Liberty Council and Scouting America.
+It is operated for the benefit of registered Scouts and Scouters in accordance with all NCAP standards.
 Rules for acceptance and participation in the program are the same for everyone without regard to gender, race, color, creed, or national origin.

 Every precaution is taken to ensure the safety of all campers, and every effort is made to make their stay productive and pleasant.
 This camping season marks another year of development in our camp.
 You will find new programs and facilities and you will see many improvements and refurbishments.